model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 <!-- For Developers -->

-- We assume here entirely derived assigns clauses, instead of explicit one's.
-- Semantics of arguments in postconditions: Shold they reflect changes to `mut` arguments, e.g. a `mut i: u32`?
-I think that even in other tools (e.g. CBMC) the actual value of arguments is copied into the function and therefore changes to it are not reflected.
-- Trait contracts
 - Is it really correct to return `kani::any()` from the replacement copy, even if it can be a pointer?
 - Our handling of `impl` in `reuqires` and `ensures` macros is brittle, though